TechShreyash/TGDrive/README.md

 - **Large File Support:** Upload files up to 4GB using Telegram Premium accounts.
 - **Auto Pinger:** Built-in feature to keep the website active by preventing idle timeouts.
 - **URL Upload Support:** Upload files directly to TG Drive from any direct download link of a file.
+- **Bot Mode:** Upload files directly to any folder in TG Drive by sending the file to the bot on Telegram.

 ## Tech Stack